 Categories used are based on those used on a national basis.
-Figures collected cover a calendar year, rather than financial year.
-The information is collated into an annual Animal Use Statistics report by NSW DPI staff.
+Data are collected cover a calendar year, rather than financial year.
+The information is collated into an annual Animal Use Statistics report by the department staff.
 This report is approved by the Panel and published on the Animal Ethics Infolink website.